vinayakumar/Center-of-Population/README.md

 This is an applicaiton to find the Center Of Population aka COP for given set of lat/long and there associated population.
-For sake of demo, the input is in input_cities.json and it is mainly around karnataka
+For sake of demo, the input is in input_cities.json and it is mainly around karnataka,India.

 <h3>How to Run this application </h3>
 <ul>